Distribution System Voltage Control under Uncertainties using Tractable Chance Constraints

-For each bus $i \in \{0, 1, . . . , N\}$, let $V_i$ be the voltage magnitude at bus $i$ and $s_i = p_i + \text{j}q_i$ be the complex power injection, i.e., the generation minus consumption.
+We consider a distribution network with $N + 1$ buses collected in the set $ \{0, 1, . . . , N\}$.
+We also denote a line in the network by the pair $(i, k)$ of buses it connects.
+Bus $0$ is the feeder (reference bus).
+For each line $(i, k)$ in the network, its impedance is denoted by $z_{ik} = r_{ik} + \text{j}x_{ik}$, where $r_{ik}$ and $x_{ik}$ is its resistance and reactance.
+For each bus $i$, let $V_i$ be the voltage magnitude at bus $i$ and $s_i = p_i + \text{j}q_i$ be the complex power injection, i.e., the generation minus consumption.
 In addition, the subset $\mathcal{N}_{k}$ denotes bus $k$'s neighboring buses that are further down from the feeder head.
 The DistFlow equations \cite{Wu89} model the distribution network flow for every line $(i,k) $ as: